tombowditch/UploadX/README.md

 UploadX
 ======

-A simple screenshot upload server written in Go for ShareX.
-Utilises the POST functionality of ShareX for very speedy uploading.
+A simple screenshot upload **server** written in Go for screenshot uploading (originally written for ShareX, works with alot of screenshot programs).
+Utilises the POST functionality for very speedy uploading.

 Building
 ========